HartmannssonIQX/IQXNet/readme.txt

 5. Run install.bat.
 This will use npm - the Node Package Manager - to install required library code.

+6. Copy config_sample.js to config.js and edit the settings appropriately.

-6. Like IQXHub, IQXWeb can run either as a service or as a visible console.
-To install the service run node serviceInstall.js then manage it like any service from the Windows Service console.
+7. IQXWeb can also run either as a service or as a visible console.
+To install the service run
+  node serviceInstall.js
+then manage it like any service from the Windows Service console.
 For the visible version run IQXWeb.bat